 New Nexus 9K Items

-Everyone expects video traffic to continue to grow within the enterprise, but for those running the communications network, this trend is potentially dangerous: Especially in the case of ad hoc video usage like Skype and YouTube, end user video usage is not being centrally rolled out, managed, and controlled.
+Video traffic continues to grow within the enterprise, but for those running the communications network, this trend is potentially dangerous: Especially in the case of ad hoc video usage like Skype and YouTube, end user video usage is not being centrally rolled out, managed, and controlled.
 But even when video is a part of a controlled rollout—say, of a Unified Communications portal like Microsoft Lync—you may not have a clear sense of how much video will actually be used.
 So do you overprovision the network, possibly devoting more resources than are needed?
 Or do you risk a situation where video traffic swamps the network and hinders the performance of mission-critical applications?
-In this session, we’ll offer suggestions to help you walk the fine line of provisioning for video in a world where video’s future is still in flux.
+In this session, one of the industry’s leading experts on real-time applications over IP networks will offer suggestions and real-world examples that will help you walk the fine line of provisioning for video in a world where video usage is often inconsistent.

-Terry will be one of the speakers during a three-hour workshop on QoS and Network Design for Converged Networks on Wednesday, March 20, 2013 at 2:30 pm.
+Terry will be leading a three-hour workshop on Powering Enterprise Communications with Software Defined Networks (SDNs) on Wednesday, March 19, 2014 at 2:30 pm.

 Enterprise Connect is the industry’s premier event for systems, software, services, applications for enterprise communications and collaboration.